 If you’re sexually active, chances are you’ve already got at least one strain of HPV.
 But again, only six out of over 100 are considered high-risk, and you’re far less likely to have those.
-Women get regular screening for HPV, assuming they see their doctor regularly.
+Women should get regular screening for HPV, assuming they see their doctor regularly.
 Unfortunately, most places are unable to test men for HPV.
-The only way men can know if they have it is if someone you’re dating tells you they have, or if you happen to find a wart.
+The only way men can know if they have it is if someone you’re dating tells you they have it, or if you happen to find a wart.
 Either way, it sucks, kind of ruins your week, causes a lot of awkward conversations… but you move on and everything ends up being fine.

 Living With It: There’s a good chance you already have it.